 Beyond TAST is for those readers who have done TAST before or for people who already know the basic embroidery stitches.
+Details about the current Beyond TAST challenge are here

 How to take part in the Take a Stitch Tuesday challenge